onedata/onedata-otc-benchmark/README.md

   * have a registered Internet domain which uses (delegates to) the following nameservers:
     * ns1.open-telekom-cloud.com.
     * ns2.open-telekom-cloud.com.
+For example, if using dot.tk free domain service click on Service->My domains->Manage Domain->Management Tools->Nameservers, check Use custom nameservers and enter the open-telekom-cloud nameservers.

 Edit kube-centos/variables.tf and set at least the following vars:
 * dnszone - your registered Internet domain.
 The publicly resolvable cluster domain will be kube.{{dnszone}}.